-Los Angeles Autumn Guide 2018
+Los Angeles Destination Guide

 Bold, large-scale paintings and experimental techniques have established LA-based artist Laura Owens as one of the most influential artists of her generation.
 This mid-career exhibition at MOCA glances back over the past 20 years of Owens’s oeuvre, demonstrating how her early canvases set the stage for her current work that incorporates an inspired use of silkscreen, digital printing and computer manipulation.

 152 North Central Avenue, Los Angeles, CA 90012

 Previously limited to New York and London, Frieze art fair launches in Los Angeles this February at a custom-built home in Paramount Pictures Studios.
 On show are carefully curated contemporary pieces from 70 local and global galleries.
 Elsewhere, an inspiring agenda of talks, performances, installations and gallery openings mark the city’s first Frieze Los Angeles with due flourish.